 - Explain the uses for each of the following types of models: architectural, structural, process, mechanical, and industrial.
 Do research into the different types of materials that could be used in making these models.

-- With your counselor's advice, select a subject from requirement 4 for your model project (no kits).
-Prepare the necessary plans to the proper scale, a list of materials to be used, and a list of the required tools.
+- With your counselor's advice, select a subject from requirement 4 for your model project.
+Kits may not be used.
+Prepare the necessary plans to the proper scale.
 This model should be your own original work.
-Tell why you selected this subject.
+Tell your counselor why you selected this project

 - Do ONE of the following:

 - Build a structural model.
-Construct a model showing corner construction of a wood frame building to a scale of 1 1/2"=1'0" (8:1 Metric).
+Construct a model showing corner construction of a wood-frame building to a scale of 1 1/2" = 1'0" (1:8 scale).
 All structures shown must be to scale.
 Cardboard or flat sheet wood stock may be used for sheeting or flooring on the model.
 Review with your counselor the problems you encountered in gathering the materials and supporting the structure.
-Be able to name the parts of the floor and wall frames, such as intermediate girder, joist, bridging, subfloor, sill, sole plate, stud and rafter.
+Be able to name the parts of the floor and wall frames, such as intermediate girder, joist, bridging, subfloor, sill, sole plate, stud, and rafter.

 - Make a process model.
 Build a model showing the plumbing system in your house.
-Show hot and cold water supply, all waste returns, and venting to a scale of 3/4"=1'0" (15:1 Metric).
-Talk to your counselor about how to begin this model, and present the scale and the materials you will use.
-After completion, present the model to your counselor and be prepared to discuss any problems you had building this model.
+Show hot and cold water supply, all waste returns, and venting to a scale of 3/4" = 1'0" (1:15 scale).
+After completion, present the model to your counselor.
+Discuss the scale, the materials used, and any problems you encountered in building the model.

 - Complete a mechanical model.
 Build a model of a mechanical device that uses at least two of the six simple machines.
 After completing the the model, present it to your counselor.
 Be prepared to discuss materials used, the machine's function, and any particular difficulty you may have encountered.

 - Make an industrial model.
-Build a model of an actual passenger-carrying vehicle to a scale of 1"=1'0" or ½" = 1'0" (10:1 or 25:1 Metric).
-Take the dimensions of the vehicle, and record the important dimensions.
+Build a model of an actual passenger-carrying vehicle to a scale of 1" = 1'0" or 1/2" = 1'0" (1:10 or 1:25 scale).
+Take the dimensions of the vehicle and record the important dimensions.
 Draw the top, front, rear, and sides of the vehicle to scale.
-From your plans, build a model of the vehicle to scale.
-From your plans, build a model of the vehicle and finish in a craftsmanlike manner.
+From your plans, build a model of the vehicle.
 Discuss with your counselor the most difficult part of completing the model.

-- Build a special-effects model of a fantasy spacecraft that might
+- Build a special-effects model of a fantasy spacecraft or a hand-held

-appear in a Hollywood science-fiction movie.
-Determine an appropriate
+prop that might appear in a Hollywood science-fiction movie.
+Determine

 - Arrange and assemble the parts.